 Protecting your identity and your credit

-Whether you were affected by this particular breach, it’s smart to take steps to protect yourself.
+It’s smart to take steps to protect yourself.
 Here are some ways to help keep yourself safe:

 Keep an eye on your credit card and bank accounts for suspicious charges.